 Notice shall be provided as stated in Local Guidelines Section 6.04.
-In addition, Notice must be given by at least one of the following procedures:
+In addition, Notice of the Intent to Adopt shall be given to the last known name and address of all organizations and individuals who have previously requested notice; by posting the notice on the website of the lead agency; and by at least one of the following procedures:

-(a) Publication at least once in a newspaper of general circulation in the area affected by the proposed project.
-If more than one area will be affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas;

-- (b) Posting of notice on and off site in the area where the project is to be located; or - (c) Direct mailing to owners and occupants of property contiguous to the project, as shown on the latest equalized assessment roll.
+- (a) Publication at least once in a newspaper of general circulation in the area affected by the proposed project.
+If more than one area will be affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas; - (b) Posting of notice on and off site in the area where the project is to be located; or - (c) Direct mailing to owners and occupants of property contiguous to the project, as shown on the latest equalized assessment roll.